Has-Mohamed/part-of-speech/README.md

 - Make sure you have installed all the necessary dependencies by running `npm install` in the root directory of your project and in the `client` directory.
 - Check the console output for any error messages or warnings.
 - Check that the port specified in your server-side code matches the port specified in your client-side code.
-- Check that your server-side code is actually starting when you run `DEBUG=nagwa:* npm start`.
+- Check that your server-side code is actually starting when you run `DEBUG=part-of-speech:* npm start`.
 - Try running the server-side and client-side applications separately to see if they work individually.